The Little Damozel (1933 film)

-The Little Damozel is a 1933 British romance film directed by Herbert Wilcox and starring Anna Neagle, James Rennie and Benita Hume.
-It is based on the 1908 play by Monckton Hoffe, previously filmed in 1916.
-The screenplay concerns a captain who pays one of his sailors to marry a woman who works in a nightclub.
+The Little Damozel (also known as Little Damoiselle) is a 1933 British romance film directed by Herbert Wilcox and starring Anna Neagle, James Rennie and Benita Hume.
+It was written by Donovan Pedelty based on the 1908 play by Monckton Hoffe, previously filmed in 1916.
 Dresses for the film were designed by Doris Zinkeisen.

 Plot

-Gambler Recky Poole (James Rennie) accepts a bet to marry Julie Alardy (Anna Neagle), a night club danseuse.
-After the wedding, Recky unexpectedly fall in love with her, but Julia decides to divorce him and go back to dancing.
+Gambler Recky Poole accepts a bet to marry Julie Alardy, a night club danseuse.
+After the wedding, Recky unexpectedly falls in love with her, but Julia decides to divorce him and go back to dancing.
 A despairing Recky contemplates suicide, contriving to make it look like an accident so that Julia will be able to collect the insurance.
 Luckily, she returns to him before it is too late, and they live a life of wedded bliss.